digiapulssi/zabbix-proxy-setup/README.md

 2. Setup proxy configuration by running necessary setup scripts or manually setting up files
 3. Create proxy docker container: `./create-proxy.sh`
 4. Start proxy docker container: `docker start zabbix-proxy`
+5. Start java gateway container: `docker start zabbix-java-gateway`

 To modify proxy configuration:

 1. Stop and destroy container: `./remove-proxy.sh`
 2. Update proxy configuration by running necessary setup scripts or manually setting up files
-3. Create and run new proxy docker container: `./create-proxy.sh` and `docker start zabbix-proxy`
+3. Create and run new proxy docker container: `./create-proxy.sh` and `docker start zabbix-proxy` & `docker start zabbix-java-gateway`

 The docker container created is named zabbix-proxy by default.
+Java Gateway container is named zabbix-java-gateway.
-Different container name can be given to create and remove scripts as argument.
+Different container name for zabbix-proxy can be given to create and remove scripts as argument.

 The docker container version is read from zabbix/container.version.
 This can be overridden by giving second argument to `create-proxy.sh` script.